-Those diagnosed with PTSD report using cannabis at rates far greater than those in the general population.
+Those diagnosed with PTSD report using cannabis at rates far greater than the general population.
 US military veterans, who often suffer from symptoms of post-traumatic stress, similarly report elevated rates of cannabis use compared to the overall population.
-According to survey data compiled by The American Legion, 22 percent of veterans acknowledge that they “use cannabis to treat a mental or physical condition and 39 percent of respondents “know a veteran” who is using it therapeutically.
+According to survey data compiled by the American Legion, 22 percent of veterans acknowledge that they “use cannabis to treat a mental or physical condition” and 39 percent of respondents “know a veteran” who is using it therapeutically.

 Thus far, however, observational trial data assessing the efficacy of cannabis in patients with PTSD has yielded inconsistent results.

 A retrospective review of PTSD patients’ symptoms published in 2014 in the Journal of Psychoactive Drugs reported a greater than 75 percent reduction in CAPS (Clinician Administered Posttraumatic Scale) symptom scores following cannabis therapy.
 But a larger observational study of PTSD subjects reported that “those who never used marijuana had significantly lower symptom severity four months later than those who continued or started use after treatment.”
 Similarly, a 2015 case-control study found no association between self-reported cannabis use and mental health symptom severity in a cohort of veterans with probable PTSD.
 A 2017 study also reported “no significant positive nor negative associations between baseline cannabis use and end-of-treatment PTSD symptom severity and days of primary substance use.”